 Alongside website optimization for mobile, applications provide another avenue (and a fruitful one at that) for organizations wanting to engage with customers in innovative ways.

 The Success Stories

-According to Statista, it is projected that around 268,692 app downloads will take place across the globe in 2017.
+According to Statista, it is projected that consumers will download 74.7 billion mobile apps to their devices by 2021.
 This means that mobile apps are on the rise and businesses are wising up to their potential.
 For IKEA, Halifax and Nike, clever mobile campaigns proved a powerful tool to attracting and engaging new and existing customers.

 Swedish flat-pack furniture giant IKEA harnessed the capabilities of mobile by creating an app, which transformed its catalogue into a fully-fledged interactive platform.
 By scanning pictures via the app, extra features were uncovered, which include DIY tips and stories behind many of the company’s most iconic products.

 What's more, the app allows customers to place individual products in their rooms virtually by using input from their device's camera and overlaying the product.
 This quirky and practical innovation earned IKEA 6.2 million installs, becoming the number one downloaded marketing app for a brand.
 Also, users spent an average of 8 minutes with the app compared to just 3 with the catalogue.

 The Home Finder app from Halifax demonstrates that offering customers a useful service is usually the best way to engage them.